utmapp/docs.getutm.app/basics/controls.md

 [![]({% link assets/images/macos-vm-toolbar.png %})]({% link assets/images/macos-vm-toolbar.png %})
 [![]({% link assets/images/iphone-vm-toolbar.png %})]({% link assets/images/iphone-vm-toolbar.png %})

 1. Power off the virtual machine.
 This will discard any unsaved data.
-It is recommended that you shut down the virtual machine from the guest operating system.
+It is recommended that you shut down the virtual machine from the guest operating system. **macOS**{: .label .label-green } You can long press on this button for additional power-down options:
+    1. *Request power down*: Sends power down request to the guest.
+This simulates pressing the power button on a PC.
+    2. *Force shut down*: Tells the VM process to shut down with risk of data corruption.
+This simulates holding down the power button on a PC.
+This is the default option.
+    3. *Force kill*: Force kill the VM process with high risk of data corruption.
 2. Suspend the virtual machine when supported.

 {: .note }
 The suspend feature will not work if any device that is in use does not support suspend.
+This typically includes emulated NVMe devices as well as GPU accelerated display cards.
 Additionally, QEMU hypervisor on Intel does not support suspend.

 {: style="counter-reset:none" }
 3. Reset the virtual machine.
 This will discard any unsaved data.